 I am a fifth year PhD student in the joint Machine Learning and Public Policy program at Carnegie Mellon University’s Machine Learning Department and Heinz College.
 I am co-advised by Prof. Artur Dubrawski and Prof. Alexandra Chouldechova, and I am part of the Auton Lab.

-My main research focus is algorithmic fairness, studying how to characterize and mitigate bias and discrimination that may arise when using machine learning for decision support.
+My main research focus is algorithmic fairness, studying how to characterize and mitigate risks of using machine learning for decision support in high-stakes settings.
 I am also passionate about understanding the roadblocks that prevent the effective use of machine learning to advance global development, and conducting machine learning research to tackle these challenges.
 I am a co-founder of ML4D.

 I hold a M.Sc. in Machine Learning from Carnegie Mellon University (2017) and a B.Sc. in Mathematics from Universidad Nacional de Colombia (2013).
 Prior to graduate school, I worked as a data science researcher and as a journalist.
 Data-driven investigative journalism continues to be one of my passions.
 I am the recipient of a Microsoft Research Dissertation Grant, 2018.